-If you have a complaint about a member of Motor Codes and they haven’t resolved your complaint satisfactorily, you can contact Motor Codes for advice.
+If you have a complaint about a member of The Motor Ombudsman and they haven’t resolved your complaint satisfactorily, you can contact The Motor Ombudsman for advice.
 They will help you resolve your dispute for free using their own conciliation and advisory service.
-If the matter still can’t be resolved, Motor Codes can offer you legal arbitration for a fee, or of course you can go through the Small Claims Court.
+If the matter still can’t be resolved, The Motor Ombudsman can offer you legal arbitration for a fee, or of course you can go through the Small Claims Court.

 You should expect the dealer to pick the car up from you if you are getting the full refund but make sure the cheque has cleared first!

 You might choose to accept a repair, or already have had to have a repair, for which you want redress.
 You can do this whilst retaining your rights under the Consumer Rights Act 2015.